The Starfish Assignment Welcomes You

 The idea is simple.
 Every day, police officers see people who need help.
 We use social media and email to connect our volunteers with those people in need.
-We specialize in micro actions--things like donating household goods, buying food, passing on gently used clothing, or accompanying someone to a government office.
+We specialize in micro actions--things like donating household goods, buying food, helping obtain school supplies, or accompanying someone to a government office.
 These tiny actions can add up to be a big deal for people who don't know where to start or who can't plan ahead because they're so focused on surviving day to day.

 Like us on Facebook, follow us on Twitter, or send us an email.
-We'll notify you when a need is identified, and you pitch in when you're able to do so.
+We post on social media when needs are identified, or we email our volunteers for larger projects, and you pitch in when you're able.

 Law Enforcement Officers

 Police officers come in contact with many people.
 Some of those people need a hand up, and our group wants to be there to help you help others.
 We can assist in a wide variety of ways—moral support, organizing/applying for documents, gently used goods, services, and financial gifts.
 We are directed by the needs you identify and stand ready to help people from all backgrounds and all walks of life.
 The needs can be small or large, require minutes or months, require the assistance of one person or 100.
 Each situation dictates our approach.
-We currently work with Columbus, Franklin Township, Columbus Regional Airport Authority, Dublin, Pickerington, Hilliard, and The Ohio State University.
-We would love to speak with you about partnering with your agency.
+We currently work with 10 agencies, and we would love to speak with you about partnering with your agency.